 What financing activities should be included in Table D1 (Investment Portfolio)?
 Should the Applicant include non-QLICI activities in Table D1?

 When completing Table D1, please include any financing activities that are referenced in Question 19, Question 20 and Exhibit B as part of your track record.
 In fact, Table D1 should closely reflect the direct financing indicated in Exhibit B. For example, if you discuss a multi-family residential real estate track record in Question 20 and Table B4, you must include these activities as “Real Estate Business Loans & Equity Investments” in Table D1.
-You may also want to specifically discuss the performance of certain types of investment activities (e.g. business loans, commercial real estate, and residential multi-family) in the narrative to Question 30(d).
+You may also want to discuss the performance of certain types of investment activities (e.g. business loans, commercial real estate, and residential multi-family) in the narrative to Question 30(d).
 If you did not describe a track record of non-QLICI activities in Question 20, then you should not include these activities in Table D1.

 Even if the Applicant has experienced zero delinquencies and write-offs in the past three years, it still needs to complete Table D1.
 In this case, the Applicant should simply list the number and dollar amount of loans & equity investments outstanding at each fiscal year end and enter “0” for the delinquency rates and write-offs.
 Applicants should not select “N/A” for Table D1 in this scenario.